 Carmel Valley Ranch is A Grand California Road Trip paid sponsor.
 Photo by Carmel Valley Ranch.

-Speed up your trip to California’s oldest working wharf, by jumping on Santa Barbara’s Downtown Shuttle.
-The open-air trolley-like electric shuttle runs every 15 to 30 minutes and drops you directly in front of Stearns Wharf for a bargain 50 cents.
+Speed up your trip to California’s oldest working wharf by jumping on Santa Barbara’s Downtown Shuttle.
+The open-air trolley-like electric shuttle runs every 15 to 30 minutes and drops you directly in front of Stearns Wharf.
 Walk the Wharf and maybe check out the Ty Warner Sea Center or hit the beach and the water.
 A kayaking trip out of Santa Barbara Harbor to what’s affectionately known as sea lion buoy is a great activity for school aged kids and up.

 Must see & do